Erty-Gamedev/multi-entity-report/README.md

 The first time you call the application it will ask you for your Steam directory.<br>
 Call the application through a commandline interface with one or more arguments defining the search query.
-You may use the `--mod <mod_name>` option to narrow the search to within a specific mod folder, e.g. *cstrike* or *valve*.
+You may optionally provide mod names to narrow the search to those mods only, e.g. `cstrike` or `valve`.

 The following arguments are available for building a search query.
 Using them more than once builds a list of possible terms to match against, i.e. `-k targetname -v my_entity1 -v my_entity2` will match any entity whose targetname is *either* my_entity1 or my_entity2.

-By default a partial match is used for classnames, keys and values, only the beginning of each field need to match the query (meaning the classname query "monster_alien" will match "monster_alien_controller", "monster_alien_grunt" and "monster_alien_slave").<br>
-One can change this by using `--exact` for whole term matches only.

 | Argument         | Description                        |
 | ---------------- | ---------------------------------- |